 Thankfully, Powell recovered and set to work on a new album, enlisting original drummer Bucky Wheaton as well as Jace Lasek and Olga Goreas (Besnard Lakes) to aid in bringing her rejuvenated ideas to life.
 The album also sees appearances from Sharon Van Etten, Steve Shelley and Sal Maida (Roxy Music/Sparks).

 The first track to appear from the record is the meditative, spacious and guitarless, ‘Inner Lover’ and heralds a seismic shift in her approach to songwriting, electronically layering and working from the base up.
 A welcome return indeed.
-Life After Youth is out through Create/Control on May 19.
+Life After Youth is out through Saddle Creek (North America/Europe) and Create/Control (Australia) on May 19.
 Pre-order here.

 1. Yes You Were